Al Gore's Success and Achievements in Timeline

 In 2007, Al Gore received the Nobel Peace Prize (together with the Intergovernmental Panel on Climate Change), a Primetime Emmy Award for Current TV, and the Prince of Asturias Award for International Cooperation.

-2008: Elected to the American Philosophical Society and awarded the Dan David Prize
+2008: Received Dan David Prize and Elected to American Philosophical Society

-2008: Won the Dan David Prize for Social Responsibility
+2008: Dan David Prize

 In 2008, Al Gore won the Dan David Prize for Social Responsibility.

-In 2009, Al Gore's book, "An Inconvenient Truth: The Planetary Emergency of Global Warming and What We Can Do About It", won a Grammy Award for Best Spoken Word Album.
+In 2009, Al Gore's book "An Inconvenient Truth: The Planetary Emergency of Global Warming and What We Can Do About It" won a Grammy Award for Best Spoken Word Album.

 An Inconvenient Truth: The Planetary Emergency of Global Warming and What We Can Do About It [Japanese Edition]